hanialnahas/Operating-Systems/scat/README.md

 - when using multiple command option only the last one wins.

 ### Command line options:
- -l to run using the C library getc/putc calls. use the command option -s to run using the read.

 | Option    | description                           |
 |:---------:|:-------------------------------------:|